vanessaxuuan/tp/docs/UserGuide.md

 Format: `add n/NAME e/EMAIL [t/TELEGRAM] [g/GITHUB] tg/TUTORIAL_GROUP…`

 Note:
-* Students with the same names will be considered as duplicate students.
+* Adding a student with the exact same name as another student in TACH is **not allowed**.
   - e.g. If `Sam` exists in TACH, another `Sam` **cannot be added again** even if their contact details are different.
-  - Do manually differentiate them by saving them as `Sam 1` and `Sam 2` for easier reference.
+  - You can manually differentiate them by saving them as `Sam 1` and `Sam 2` for example, or use your own way of identifying them.
-  - This is because if two `Sam`s  are in the same tutorial group, you might not be able to recognize which `Sam` is which `Sam` in TACH as you most likely will not be able to remember their personal contact details to differentiate them.
-  - Thus, names would be used to uniquely identify everyone.
+* Names in TACH are used to uniquely identify students.
+If two students who have the same name are in the same tutorial group, it would be difficult to differentiate the two students.

 Examples:
 * `add n/John Doe tg/CS2100 G08 e/e0123456@u.nus.edu`
 * `add n/Michael Tay e/michaelT@gmail.com t/MichaelTay g/michael777 tg/CS2103T W15-3 tg/CS2100 G08`

-The following diagram shows the output for the following input: <br>
+The following image shows the output for the following command: <br>
 `add n/Chloe Lee e/chloexlee@gmail.com t/chloe201 g/jchloechloe tg/CS2101 G08`

 ![Results Display](images/AddStudentResult.png)<br><br>

-#### Adding a tutorial group for a student: `addtg`
+#### Adding tutorial group(s) for a student: `addtg`

-Adds a tutorial group for a student already in TACH.
+Adds tutorial group(s) for a student in TACH.

 Format: `addtg INDEX tg/TUTORIAL_GROUP…`

-* Adds a tutorial group for the student at the specified `INDEX`.
-The index refers to the index number shown in the current displayed student list.
-The index **must be a positive number** 1, 2, 3, …
+* Adds one or more tutorial groups for the student at the specified `INDEX`.
-* Adding of tutorial groups is cumulative
-  - existing tutorial groups of the specified student will remain unchanged.
+* Adding of tutorial groups is cumulative.
+(Existing tutorial groups of the specified student will remain unchanged.)

 Example:
 * `list` followed by `addtg 2 tg/CS2040S T03` adds the tutorial group `CS2040S T03` for the 2nd student listed in TACH.